 Common Causes of Elbow Pain

-Most causes of elbow pain will fall into three main categories: tendon tear or inflammation (bursitis or tendinitis), arthritis or fracture.
+Most causes of elbow pain will fall into three main categories: tendon tear or inflammation (bursitis or tendinitis), wear & tear or fracture.

 1. Elbow Bursitis:

 Bursae are small fluid filled sacs that act as cushions between the bones and overlying soft tissues, they help by reducing the friction between bones and muscle.
 Sudden impact to the elbow or overuse of the elbow may cause the bursa in the elbow to swell, inflame and sometimes tear.
 When this occurs the condition is known as elbow bursitis.
 Normal work and sporting activities can become difficult.
 Bursitis in the elbow is one of the most common causes of pain in the back of the elbow and may appear as a protruding lump.
 Bursitis in the elbow is also known as Olecranon Bursitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed elbow bursitis simply click on the link below.

 2. Tennis Elbow:

 Also known as Lateral Epicondylitis, Tennis elbow will normally cause pain on the outer area of the elbow joint.
 Whilst the common name given to the injury is tennis elbow it is not necessary that a person needs to have been playing tennis to have acquired this injury.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed tennis elbow simply click on the link below.

 3. Medial Epicondylitis:

 Also know as Golfer’s elbow.
 Medial epicondylitis will normally cause pain on the inner area of the elbow joint.
 Once again as with Tennis Elbow it is not necessary that a person needs to have played golf to have acquired this injury.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed medial epicondylitis simply click on the link below.

 4. Elbow Tendonitis:

 Tendons are cords that connect the muscles and the bones.
 Injury and wearing of tendons around the elbow may cause considerable pain in the area surrounding the joint.
-Degenerative diseases such as arthritis can also result in tendonitis.
-For further information and to discover how the OSMO Patch can help simply click on the link below.
+Degenerative changes such as wear & tear can also result in tendonitis.
+For further information and to discover how the OSMO Patch can help relieve swelling and the associated pain due to medically diagnosed elbow endonitis simply click on the link below.

-Elbow pain can also be due to arthritis.
-The most common arthritis affecting the elbows is osteoarthritis, also called “wear and tear”.
+Elbow pain can also be due to age related wear & tear.
 This can often lead to elbow bursitis as well as tendonitis of the elbow.

 6. Elbow fractures or broken bones: